 Cleaned and dried mould

-Dust the mould with some of the fried tapioca flour
+Dust the mould with some of the fried sago flour

 Tap the flour out